CALCULATE YOUR SIP RETURNS

 9. Upload Proof Documents

-You will be prompted to select and upload documents as proof of identity, address, and date of birth.
+You will be prompted to select and upload digital copies of documents as proof of identity, address, and date of birth.
+You should also upload a copy of the PAN card(s) being surrendered.

 10. Review and Verify

-Preview the application form on the following page, click ‘Verify,’ and proceed to make the payment.
-You will be provided with a receipt for future reference.
+Preview the application form, click 'Verify,' and proceed to make the prescribed payment (approx. ₹101–₹107 for Indian addresses).
+Once successful, you will receive an Acknowledgement Receipt for future reference.

 How to Surrender an Extra PAN Card Offline?